greenthegarden/homelab/README.md

 - [To Do](#to-do)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Introduction

+Welcome to my Homelab definition-in-code!
+The repository consists largely of Ansible code which is used to provision and maintain the services which make up the functionality provided by my Homelab.

+Please feel free to reuse any of the code or provide feedback and suggestions.

 ## A Homelab